-Licence Condition Guidance 6.1 Dog Identification a.
-A list of all stud dogs/bitches must be kept by the licensee, detailing the dogs name, breed and microchip number b.
-Breeding bitches and stud dogs must be microchipped by a Please refer to Schedule 1 for an example of a Breeding Bitch log book.

-- suitably competent person and registered on a recognised national database. - c.
+Licence Condition Guidance

+6.1 Dog Identification

+- a.
+A list of all stud dogs/bitches must be kept by the licensee, detailing the dogs name, breed and microchip number - b.
+Breeding bitches and stud dogs must be microchipped by a suitably competent person and registered on a recognised national database. - c.
 A logbook supplied by the Licensing Authority, must be completed and kept for both breeding bitches and stud dogs.
 The microchip is the link between the dog and the log book.